practable/spinner-amax/README.md

 ## Status

 In development.
-The AMAX 32 motor variant is
+The AMAX 32 motor variant is part number: 236668

 ![motor](./img/A-max-32-236666-NEW.jpg)